Hola Tech Geeks!

 Before developing any software or application, we need to focus on the Quality of that software or application.
 The standard of quality must be high that further paves a green signal to its smooth development.

-1. The software Testing and Test Designs are parts of quality assurance and it should also focus on bug prevention that is a prevented bug is better than a detected and corrected bug.
+1. The software Testing and Test Designs are parts of quality assurance.
+It also focuses on bug prevention.
+A prevented bug is better than a detected and corrected bug.

-2. For a software, quality of that software and productivity are indistinguishable.
+2. For software, the quality of that software and productivity are indistinguishable.
 It is because the cost of a software copy is trivial.

-3. The cost of bugs is the major part of software cost, it includes the cost of detecting them, the cost of correcting them, the cost of designing tests that discover them and the cost of running those tests.
+3. The cost of bugs is the major part of software cost, it includes the cost of detecting them, correcting them, designing tests that discover them, and running those tests.

-4. The Testing and Quality assurance costs for ‘DEVELOPED’ items can be as low as 2% in consumer products or as high as 80% in products like aircrafts, space-ships, nuclear reactors etc., where failures threaten life.
+4. The Testing and Quality assurance costs for ‘DEVELOPED’ items can be as low as 2% in consumer products or as high as 80% in products like aircraft, space-ships, nuclear reactors, etc., where failures threaten life.
 Whereas, the manufacturing cost of software is trivial.

-5. Trade off between quality assurance costs and manufacturing costs: If the proper time is not spent in quality assurance, then the reject rate will be high and that will be the net cost and; if the inspection is good and all errors are caught at the same time when they occur, inspection costs will dominat, and again the net cost will suffer.
+5. Trade-off between quality assurance costs and manufacturing costs: If the proper time is not spent in quality assurance, then the reject rate will be high and that will be the net cost and; if the inspection is good and all errors are caught at the same time when they occur, inspection costs will be dominant, and again the net cost will suffer.

-6. In the production of consumer goods and other products, every manufacturing stage is subjected to quality control and testing from component to final stage.
+6. In the production of consumer goods and other products, every manufacturing stage is subjected to quality control and testing from the component to the final stage.